masonc1414/ANA-515-Practicum---Data-Preparation/README.md

 Data Preperation Practicum Project.R

-- Thus R script shows how the data is cleaned and how I dealt with missing data, outliers and errors.
+- Thus R code shows how the data is cleaned and how I dealt with missing data, outliers and errors.
 There are comments that describe what is being done.